Cosmology from UNIONS weak lensing profiles of galaxy clusters: Methods

 To compare observed and simulated samples, we need to account for completeness in the former.
-Considering Fig.\;\ref{fig:Mz}, only the DLIS catalogue is reasonably complete.
+Considering Fig.\;\ref{fig:Mz}, only the DLIS catalogue is reasonably complete, though with a different redshift distribution.
+Our approach to creating a reliable matched mean simulation profile for DLIS is to re-weight the contribution of each simulation halo to the mean profile based on the ratio between the number of catalogue clusters and simulation halos at that halo's redshift.
 To create matched simulation profiles for SPIDERS and M2C shown in Fig.\;\ref{fig:obs_profiles}, we weight the contribution of each simulated halo by the ratio of the observed and simulated mass functions.
 The incompleteness of these catalogues nonetheless suggests they may be prone to selection biases related to dynamical state, so we do not use these samples to derive cosmological constraints.

 The lines in Fig.\;\ref{fig:obs_profiles} show the $\Delta\Sigma$ profiles of the matched halo samples in the suite of simulations, corresponding to the observed cluster samples used in this work and outlined in Table\;\ref{tab:lenses}.
 Each line is from a simulation with $\Omega_{\rm m}=0.3$, and $\sigma_8=0.7,0.8,0.9$ given by the solid, dashed, and dashed dot lines.
 M2C exhibits excess signal in the infall region, at distances of $2-3\,$cMpc/$h$ (top left panel).
 This may indicate the catalogue is biased towards dynamically relaxed systems with a larger peak of X-ray emission, which have more extended infall regions \citep{Haggar2020}.
 For the DLIS sample with log$M_{500{\rm c}}<13.85$ (bottom left panel), the signal is considerably weaker than predicted in the simulations.
 This is likely due to the inclusion of spurious systems caused by projection effects and large redshift uncertainties of photometrically identified cluster members.
 We also show a DLIS profile with a higher mass threshold, `DLIS high', along with predictions for simulated samples with the same mass range (bottom right panel).
 This leads to a much better agreement between the observed and simulated profiles.
+In both SPIDERS and DLIS high, the observed signal in the inner region appears suppressed compared to the prediction from simulations.
+This could indicate there is a stronger degree of mis-centering in the observed clusters than we have included in the simulation profiles.
+The SPIDERS sample shows good agreement with the matched simulation profiles, though with larger errors and scatter compared to DLIS due to the smaller number of systems.